 At each reporting date, the management makes an assessment about whether indicators for impairment exist in respect of its investments in subsidiaries.
 The calculations were made by the management with the assistance of independent certified appraisers.

-In 2021, there is no need to recognize the impairment of certain investments in subsidiaries (2020: none).
+As a result of the calculations made in 2021, there is no need to recognize the impairment of certain investments in subsidiaries (2020: 3,389).
+(Note 10 and Note 16)